jones-gareth/hmmer/README.md

 ## Build Recipe

-The following recipie describes how to build native executables for windows using [MSYS2](https://www.msys2.org/) and [MInGW](https://www.mingw-w64.org/).
+The following recipe describes how to build native executables for windows using [MSYS2](https://www.msys2.org/) and [MInGW](https://www.mingw-w64.org/).
 At the time of writing the compiler was `gcc version 11.2.0 (Rev1, Built by MSYS2 project)`